nikomatsakis/babysteps/babysteps/_posts/2018-04-16-rust-pattern-rooting-an-rc-handle.md

 it won't cause your callers to stop compiling[^crash].
-It also ensures that the analysis is scalable to large programs, since adding functions doesn't make checking any individual function harder (so total time scales linearly with the number of functions).
+It also ensures that the analysis is scalable to large programs, since adding functions doesn't make checking any individual function harder (so total time scales linearly with the number of functions[^time]).

+[^time]: Total time for the safety check, that is.
+Optimizations and other things are sometimes inter-procedural.

 [^crash]: Or crash, as would happen without the compiler's checks.